Skip to main content

 SettingDescription

-Match ConditionToggle: True/False
+Match ConditionToggle: True or False

 Match Condition Clause from Snowflake ASOF join